jportela/www-joaoportela/blog/2020/04/on-sabbaticals.md

 ### Wrapping up

-I’m really excited about this sabbatical (and even more excited about my next career step, as the first Front-End Engineer at [FitBod](https://fitbod.me)).
-It has already been rewarding to step back from the day to day, have time to catch up with the front-end community and develop this blog.
+I’m very excited about this sabbatical (and even more excited about my next career step, as the first Front-End Engineer at [FitBod](https://fitbod.me)).
+It has already been rewarding to step back from the day to day, have time to catch up with the front-end community, and develop this blog.

-I highly encourage you to take a sabbatical if possible (between jobs, or negotiate it with your employee), specially if you’ve been feeling overwhelmed or unmotivated by your daily job.
+I highly encourage you to take a sabbatical if possible (between jobs, or negotiate it with your employee), especially if you’ve been feeling overwhelmed or unmotivated by your daily job.

 I’ve found that a sabbatical for personal development, and planning for it beforehand, were very helpful for me, but don’t feel the need to plan or overthink it.
 And it doesn’t need to be about learning or self-development.
 It should be about what you need.